nagueva/aura/README.md

 ## License

-This theme is released under a [MIT License](./LICENSE).
-It means you can use and change this theme as you wish, but if you share a modified version, you must explicity mention I made the first version.
+This theme is released under the [MIT License](./LICENSE).
+You are free to use and modify this theme as you wish.
+However, if you share a modified version, you must explicitly mention that the original version was created by me.